defold/doc/docs/en/manuals/collection-proxy.md

 msg.post("loader#world1", "unload")
 ```

+`disable`
-Disabling the collection through the proxy with "disable" sends recursively disables all the objects in the collection.
-Finalizing the collection through the proxy with a "final" message recursively finalizes all the objects in the collection and "unload" removes the collection from memory.
+: This message disables the collection through the proxy.
+It recursively disables all the objects in the collection loaded through the proxy.

+`final`
+: Finalizes the collection through the proxy.
+It recursively finalizes all the objects in the collection.

+`unload`
+: This message removes the collection from memory.
+If you don’t need the finer grained control, you can send the `unload` message without first disabling and finalizing the collection.
+The proxy will then automatically disable and finalize the collection before it’s unloaded.

-When the proxy has unloaded the collection it will send back a "proxy_unloaded" message:
+When the proxy has unloaded the collection it will send back a `proxy_unloaded` to the script that sent the `unload` message:

 ```lua
 if message_id == hash("unload_level") then